nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Finding cards : `find`

-Find cards according to a search criteria containing any of the given keywords.
+Find cards containing any of the given keywords.

-Format: `find CRITERIA KEYWORD [MORE_KEYWORDS]`
+Format: `find KEYWORD [MORE_KEYWORDS]`

-* The search is case-insensitive. e.g `equation` will match `Equation`
+* The search is case-insensitive. e.g. `equation` will match `Equation`
 * The order of the keywords does not matter. e.g. `Newton Equation` will match `Equation Newton`
-* The search will be according to the `CRITERIA` given, does not support searching by more than one different criteria:
-  * `q/` to search by questions.
-  * `c/` to search by categories.
-  * `p/` to search by priorities.
-  * `t/` to search by tags.
-* Partial words can be matched when searching by questions or priorities. e.g. `Wh` will match `What?`
+* Partial words can be matched when searching. e.g. `Wh` will match `What?` but `What?` will not match `What`
-* Only full words will be matched when searching by categories or tags. e.g. `Wh` will not match `What?`
-* Flashcards matching at least one keyword will be returned. e.g. `find q/ Newton's Equation` will return flashcards with question of `Newton's Second Law of Motion` and `Einstein's Equation`
+* Any flashcard's fields (e.g. question, answer, category, priority, and tag) matching any keyword will be returned.
 <div markdown="span" class="alert alert-primary">

 :bulb: **Tip:** You can list all flashcards again by using `list` command